-There is particular concern that diver collection of crawfish (spiny lobster) can be particularly efficient way of targetting this slow moving species.
-There is evidence that diver collection in the 1960's 70's and 80's was a major contributor to the collapse in crawfish
+There is particular concern that diver collection of crawfish (spiny lobster) can be a particularly efficient way of targetting this slow moving species.
+There is evidence that diver collection in the 1960's and 70's s was a contributor to the collapse in crawfish

 stocks in Uk waters, although increased use of tangle netting which can be deployed safely at much deeper depths was also undoubtedly to blame.